-So you see that there is a lot to do and see in this area, and Hotel Skógar makes for an excellent first stop if you are driving the ring-road or just want to stay for one night like we did.
+So you see that there is a lot to do and see in this area, and Hotel Skógar makes for an excellent first stop if you are driving the ring road or just want to stay for one night as we did.

 We had dinner at the hotel restaurant to celebrate my birthday.
 I am allergic to various types of food so they were kind enough to just cook me some potatoes, but my husband got a 4-course-dinner.

 He got lobster cappuccino soup and seasonal wild Icelandic duo (reindeer and veal) with salad and port wine sauce for a starter, roasted lamb rib eye with wild berry sauce as the main course and for dessert, he got ice cream and chocolate pudding.

 My husband said that the food was excellent - and believe you me, this man of mine loves his food :)